What is Qigong?

 Very little equipment is required, just loose clothing and indoor shoes.
 Any clothing which allows you to move freely is suitable, such as tracksuit bottoms and long loose shirts or T-shirts.

 Please change into indoor shoes when you arrive at class, and make sure they have non-marking soles.
 Thin soled shoes are preferrable as they allow for better balance and grounding.
-Although it is not recommended, some students prefer to do these exercises with bare feet or just wearing socks.
+Some students prefer to do these exercises with bare feet or just wearing socks.

 Please let us know in advance or at the beginning of any class if you have specific injuries or concerns we need to accommodate.